Skip to main content

 What VBA Padlock Produces

-After compilation, your project folder contains the protected Office file and a bin/ directory with three DLL files.
-This is the complete distribution package — nothing else is needed.
+After you click Produce, the output folder contains the protected copy of your Office file and a bin/ directory with three DLL files.
+This is the complete distribution package - nothing else is needed.

 MyProject/